raymondtith00-hash/Gitlab-Passive-OSINT-Assessment/README.md

 Before collecting intelligence, the target organization must first be verified to ensure that all information gathered throughout the investigation can be accurately attributed to GitLab.

 ---
-## Phase 2 – Target Identification
+# Phase 2 – Target Identification

 ### Assessment Question

-How can GitLab's official digital presence be verified before collecting technical intelligence?
+How can GitLab's official online presence be verified before collecting technical intelligence?

 ### Why This Matters

-Before collecting technical intelligence, it is important to verify the target organization and its official digital properties.
-Establishing this baseline helps ensure that all information gathered throughout the investigation is accurately attributed to GitLab and reduces the risk of analyzing unrelated or impersonating assets.
+Before collecting information about an organization, it is important to verify that the investigation is focused on official company resources.
+Establishing a trusted starting point reduces the risk of gathering information from unofficial or fraudulent sources and provides a reliable foundation for the remainder of the assessment.

 ### Collection Method

-The investigation began by reviewing GitLab's official website to identify the organization's primary services, official domains, and publicly available resources.
-Information collected during this phase will serve as the baseline for subsequent OSINT collection.
+The official GitLab website was reviewed using a web browser in Kali Linux.
+The organization's publicly available homepage was examined to verify its identity and understand the primary service it provides.

 ### Evidence

+**Figure 1 – GitLab Official Website**

 ![GitLab Official Website](screenshots/01-gitlab-official-website.png)